oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

 in the [Helm documentation](https://helm.sh/docs/helm/#helm-upgrade).

-Briefly, as with the scaling described in the preceding section, the safe rolling upgrade feature allows you to instruct Kubernetes, via the operator, to replace the currently deployed version of your application classes with a different one.
+Briefly, as with the scaling described in the preceding section, the safe rolling upgrade feature allows you to instruct Kubernetes, via the operator, to replace the currently installed version of your application classes with a different one.
 Kubernetes does not care if the different version is "newer" or "older", as long as it has a docker tag and can be pulled by the cluster, that is all Kubernetes needs to know.
 The operator will ensure this is done without data loss or interruption of service.